Projects

 Strippers’ bill of Rights

-We developed SB 6105/ HB 2036 to get our WA industry up to par with the rest of the country and to revolutionize workers’ rights for dancers!
-Washington is the last state to not have some form of alcohol service, and alcohol service has been found, by strippers and scientific research, to actually make clubs safer and more equitable.
+We developed SB 6105 to get our WA industry up to par with the rest of the country and to revolutionize workers’ rights for dancers!
 With our bill, we are stopping harmful industry practices that utilize power imbalances between clubs and dancers to exploit them for profit and labor.
+Our bill creates a new revenue source that is not dancers- alcohol- which lowers the cost for dancers to work while funding essential safety and security measures.
 Dancers deserve to do their work equitably, safely, and without stigmatization.

 The Dancer Safety and security bill